OutsourcedGuru/one-trick-pony/README.md

 ![My Agar.io User](https://cloud.githubusercontent.com/assets/15971213/20247431/fda5b152-a980-11e6-801e-492c75d5457f.jpg)

+## Game lag associated with background downloading of ad content
+If you've ever suffered loss during game play because of game lag, look no further than the ads themselves as the culprit.
+The game begins downloading those video ads in the background which then disrupts the normal game play, causing those game-changing lags. **In other words: lose the ads, lose the lag.**

 ### Running the DNS server with the test ports 3000 and 3001

 Ports 3000 and 3001 are useful for testing things since they don't require privileged-level ports and can be run by a standard user.